-The Importance of Sharing Responsibility in IT Nearshore Services
+The Importance of Sharing Responsibility in Nearshore App development Services

-IT companies that offer outsourced nearshore services must understand the clues to truly accompanying clients, determining responsible estimations, and backing clients by sharing responsibility when necessary.
-Other ways to measure the general perception of responsibility is the corporate culture and how similar it is in relation with the client’s country.
+IT companies that offer outsourced nearshore app development services must understand the clues to truly attending clients, determining responsible estimations, and backing clients by sharing responsibility when necessary.
+Other ways to measure the general perception of responsibility are the corporate culture and how similar it is to the client’s country.
 Colombia has been improving this perception during the last few years by showing clients in North America high commitment and a very similar corporate culture.

-Software Development Success in Bogota, Colombia vs the General Perception
+Software Development, and Nearshore App development Success in Bogota, Colombia vs the General Perception

 Focusing on software development, the general perception is not encouraging, but it looks like there are still possibilities to improve.
 Agile methodologies have improved the success perception, though.
 Let’s have a look at the general perception first.

-The above chart shows that only 23% of projects were developed in time and on budget, while 58% had failures in budget or time performance, and 19% simply were not able to finish or to publish.
+The above chart shows that only 23% of projects were developed in time and on budget.
+While 58% had failures in budget or time performance, 19% simply were not able to finish or to publish.

 That is a satisfaction rate of 37%, above the general perception, but still with a need to improve, applying certain features that are involved in agile methodologies, but not always used.

-Let’s suppose you had a great team, tried your at best planning and executed your project, but, unfortunately, the project is not in time with deadlines and the client spent the planned budget.
-Usually you have a complex situation to handle your client in order to explain why the project needs more time and therefore more hours that must paid, creating this challenging projects where satisfaction and confidence are being sacrificed.
+Let’s suppose you have a great team, try your best at planning and executing your project, but unfortunately, the project is not in time, and the client spent the planned budget.
+Usually, you have a difficult situation to handle your client and explaining why the project needs more time, and therefore more development hours that must be paid, creating a challenging-project.
+Satisfaction and confidence are being sacrificed.

-In that situation your client is taking the responsibility.
-He’s got to spend more money and wait longer than expected (risking the project fine termination).
-In such a case, it’s fair to share somehow the responsibility, rather that to just give explanations to justify your situation, and give all responsibility to the client.
+If that is the situation, then your client is assuming the responsibility, because he/she spends more money, and waits longer than expected (risking the project accurate end).
+In such a case, it is appropriate to share responsibility, rather than just give explanations, and justifying the delay, giving all responsibility to the client.

 The main goals of implementing this policy are: